Jack Lynch

 CG Artist

-As a CG artist, I utilise Houdini FX for simulation, 3D modeling.
-I excel in creating realistic simulations, including particle effects, fluid dynamics, and cloth simulations, adding an additional layer of realism to my projects.
-My 3D modeling skills enable me to build detailed characters and environments from scratch, ensuring they fit seamlessly into live-action plates.
+As a CG artist, I utilise Houdini FX, Blender, and Maya for simulations and 3D modelling.
+I specialise in creating highly realistic effects, including pyro, particle systems, fluid dynamics, and cloth simulations, adding depth and believability to my projects.
+My 3D modelling skills enable me to build detailed environments and assets from scratch, ensuring seamless integration with live-action plates.

 Supervision

-As a VFX supervisor, my role encompasses a wide range of responsibilities throughout pre-production, on-set, and post-production phases.
-In pre-production, I collaborate closely with directors and DPs to plan visual effects, providing previs work to visualize complex scenes.
-On set, I make crucial decisions to ensure the successful integration of VFX elements, including capturing HDRI images, conducting set scans, and taking reference photography to ensure consistency in lighting and texture.
+As a VFX supervisor, I oversee all stages of production to ensure seamless integration of visual effects.
+In pre-production, I collaborate with directors and DPs to plan VFX, providing previs to visualise complex scenes.
+On set, I make critical decisions for VFX integration, including capturing HDRI images, conducting set scans, and taking reference photography to maintain consistency in lighting and textures.

-During post-production, I lead a small team to execute the planned VFX work, overseeing tasks such as compositing, clean-up, and CG integration.
-My role involves coordinating with various departments to ensure that the visual effects are seamlessly integrated into the final product, maintaining high standards of quality and coherence throughout the project.
+In post-production, I lead small teams to deliver planned VFX work, overseeing compositing, clean-up, and CG integration.
+I coordinate with multiple departments to ensure all visual elements are delivered to a high standard, maintaining quality and coherence throughout the project.

 Compositing